marcoantonioni/virtual-users-locust-sandbox/README.md

 <br>
 <i>For an introduction to the benefits of end-to-end test automation for business processes see the link</i> https://github.com/marcoantonioni/BAWVirtualUsersTool
 </br>

+The source code of BAWVirtualUsersTool has been documented using by **IBM watsonx Code Assistant**

 ## How to evaluate this tool
 - the tool is open source, released using MIT licenses (https://opensource.org/license/mit/)